DHTMLX/docs-spreadsheet/docs/how_to_start.md

 ---
 sidebar_label: How to Start
-title: JavaScript Spreadsheet - How to Start
+title: How to Start with DHTMLX Spreadsheet | DHTMLX JavaScript Spreadsheet Docs
-description: changetext
+description: You can learn how to start with the DHTMLX JavaScript Spreadsheet library in the documentation.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

 # How to Start